vossmalte/KIT-MachineLearning/script/script.md

 - use average of multiple trees to improve accuracy
 - randomization: grow some trees
+  - each tree: random bootstrap sample
-  - at each node: select some samples and do the split
+  - at each node: randomly select variables to split at, do the split at best of them
   - effect: increased variability of the single trees, a tree is less likely to over-specialize, all trees are less likely to overfit
 - Random forest is a good ML method but not easy to interpret